amanraox/Monkeytype-in-Terminal/README.md

 # SpeedType
-simple program in terminal inspired by @monkeytype with good gui elements
+simple program for speed typing enthusiast inspired by @monkeytype with good gui elements using C++ only.

+Its like monkeytype but in Terminal.

+# Run
+- Clone the repository
+- run `make`
+- run `./raox`